mrxk/jlv/README.md

 The user can also specify an `output` format which will be used to select values from each object to display.
 By default, all objects are selected and pretty printed.
 The equivalent `jq` command line is shown at the bottom of the screen.

-The file is watched for changes and new lines are appended to the end of the output window.
-If the window is scrolled to the bottom when new lines arrive then the window will be scrolled to remain at the bottom.
+The file is watched for appended lines.
+New lines that match the selector are added to the groups list.
+New lines are displayed in the output window according to the current format.
+If the output window is scrolled to the bottom when new lines arrive then the window will be scrolled to remain at the bottom.
 Otherwise, the new lines will be appended off screen.

 <img width="1200" alt="A demo of the jlv application" src="screenshot.png">